unpaper/unpaper/doc/unpaper.md

 one or more input indices at which no file is read, but instead a blank image is inserted into the sequence of input images.
-The input image that would have been loaded at this index position in the sequence will be used at the following non-blank index posisiton instead, thus the following indices get shifted to make room for the blank image inserted.
+The input image that would have been loaded at this index position in the sequence will be used at the following non-blank index position instead, thus the following indices get shifted to make room for the blank image inserted.